 You can find creative LUTs all over the internet.
 Websites that deal with color grading are full of them, both free and paid ones.

 Some colorists recommend that you apply the input LUT on an adjustment layer and do your other adjustments on the clips below.
 I do not recommend this.
 The controls in Lumetri are expecting standard gamma, not Log, and adjustments will be very difficult because the controls will not work in the range they’re made for.

 And remember that creative LUTs will not magically make your footage look good.
-LUTs are calibrated for correctly white balanced images.
-They expect an image with standard levels, contrast and saturation.
+LUTs are calibrated for use with correctly white-balanced images.
+They expect an image with standard levels, contrast, and saturation.
 Throwing a LUT on a badly exposed shot or a shot with a color cast will not give you a good result.
 You must balance your shots before you apply creative LUTs.